nobbyknox/assessment-cibecs/README.md

 The author is aware of the following limitations:

 * In its current state, the server is unable to accept repeat connections after the initial file upload process completes.
 * It is unknown how well the system will cope with large files.
-The largest file tested was 76M.
+The largest file tested was 76 MB and it transferred successfully.
 * It is unknown how the system will run on Java version 9 or higher.
-It was only tested on Java 8.
+It was only tested with Java 8.

+## Parting Thoughts

+I had great fun with this project and it required that I brush up on some aspects of Java that I did not use recently.
+Nevertheless, I think that I met the brief and trust that this assessment will receive a favourable review.